dart-lang/site-www/src/_guides/language/language-tour.md

 which breaks out of the for loop and unsubscribes from the stream.

-**If an asynchronous for loop doesn't work, make sure it's in an async function.**
+**If you get a compile-time error when implementing an asynchronous for loop, make sure the `await for` is in an async function.**
 For example, to use an asynchronous for loop in your app's `main()` function, the body of `main()` must be marked as `async`: